 - Is it explosive diarrhea?

-- Has your baby had any indications of an allergic reaction - skin rashes, hives, or breathing trouble?
+- Has your baby had any indications of an allergic reaction - skin rashes, hives, breathing trouble?

 - Is your baby refusing to eat?